Thoughts on Minimizing the Expense of Working

 You can plan a menu by the week or even by the month.
 For me, planning by the month gives me bigger savings at the grocery store because of the general cycle of sales at the stores.
-If I know what I’m going to need in a couple of weeks, that won’t go bad, I can stock up.
+If I know what I’m going to need in two weeks, that won’t go bad, I can stock up.

-Although in my other posts on getting started with menu planning, I emphasized starting with a list of foods your family loves to eat and working from there, I take a slightly different approach during the work season.
-I start with crock pot meals containing foods my family loves.
-I actually Pinterest-searched lower glycemic slow cooker meals, printed off the ones that looked good and tested them out over time until I had a core of meals we loved.
+Although in my other posts on getting started with menu planning, I emphasized starting with a list of foods your family loves to eat and working from there; I take a slightly unique approach during the work season.
+Meal planning starts with crock pot meals containing foods my family loves.
+I searched lower glycemic slow cooker meals on Pinterest, printed off the ones that looked good and tested them out over time until I had a core of meals we loved.
 You can find those on my Pinterest board for slow cooker meals.Menu Plans 4 Work Days: I start with crock pot meals containing foods my family loves.
 Click To Tweet

-Prior to starting my season of Christmas work, I stocked up on the basics that are used in many of these meals (such as canned tomatoes, which I canned from my garden, or soup stock).
+Prior to starting my season of Christmas work, I stocked up on the basics I use in many of these meals (such as canned tomatoes, which I canned from my garden, or soup stock).
 I also stocked up my freezer with chicken breasts, stewing beef, and other meats we use.
 I suppose that’s part of the benefit of only working 12 weeks out of the year.

 Planning Out Snacks and Lunches